 - Early diagnosis and effective case management reduces the prevalence of the disease and prevents disabilities and death.
 Early detection and prompt treatment of cases help to reduce transmission and to monitor the spread and burden of disease.
-Currently there are highly effective and safe anti-leishmanial medicines particularly for VL and access to these medicines has significantly improved thanks to a WHO-negotiated price scheme and a medicine donation programme through WHO.
+Currently there are highly effective and safe anti-leishmanial medicines particularly for visceral leishmaniasis.
+Access to these medicines has significantly improved thanks to a WHO-negotiated price scheme and a medicine donation programme through WHO.

 - Vector control helps to reduce or interrupt transmission of disease by controlling sandflies, especially in domestic conditions.
 Control methods include insecticide spray, use of insecticide–treated nets, environmental management and personal protection.

-- Control of reservoir hosts is complex and should be tailored to the local situation.
+- Control of animal reservoir hosts is complex and should be tailored to the local situation.

-- Social mobilization and strengthening partnerships – mobilization and education of the community with effective behavioural change interventions with locally tailored communication strategies.
+- Social mobilization and strengthening partnerships – mobilization and education of the community with effective behavioural change interventions must always use locally tailored communication strategies.
 Partnership and collaboration with various stakeholders and other vector-borne disease control programmes is critical.

 WHO's work on leishmaniasis control involves:

 - Monitoring disease trends and assessing the impact of control activities which will allow raising awareness and advocacy on the global burden of leishmaniasis, and promoting equitable access to health services for disease prevention and case management;

 - Strengthening collaboration and coordination among partners, stakeholders and other bodies.

 - promoting research on effective leishmaniasis control including in the areas of safe, effective and affordable medicines, as well as diagnostic tools and vaccines; and